 Proverbs - Proverbs chapter 5 verses 12-14 are some sad verses to imagine saying in our lives: ""How I hated discipline!
 If only I had not demanded my own way!
 Oh, why didn't I listen to my teachers?
 Why didn't I pay attention to those who gave me instruction?
 I have come to the brink of utter ruin, and now I must face public disgrace.""
 Do you love or hate discipline?
 Do you demand your own way?
 Are you listening to your teachers today?
 Who are your teachers today?
 Who is disciplining you?
 For Whom will you not demand your own way?

-Worship God: Based on Psalm 22's look at what Jesus endured for us, it seems appropriate to share Darlene Zschech & Hillsong United singing "Here I am to Worship" which features the powerful line "I'll never know how much it cost, to see my sin upon that cross:"
+Worship Video: Based on Psalm 22's look at what Jesus endured for us, it seems appropriate to share Shane and Shane singing “Power of the Cross:"

 Do you know how much your sin cost?
 Click here for the saving Cross!

 Please join us in memorizing and meditating on a verse of Scripture today: "God said to Moses, "I AM WHO I AM.
 This is what you are to say to the Israelites: 'I AM has sent me to you.'"
 Exodus 3:14 NIV